 - Ariane de Courcel, vice-president

 - Olivier Chavane from DalmassyTreasurer

 Members by right

 - Philippe Dulac, President of the François Sommer Foundation

 - Christine Germain-Donnat, director of the Museum of Hunting and Nature

 - Marie from La Tour du Pin

 Portrait of Charles Ferdinand d'Artois (1778-1820), Duke of Berry.

 To 1819.
 Oil on canvas.

-Gift of the association of Friends of the museum in 2016.
+Donated by the Friends of the Museum association in 2016.